 Wrapping it up:

 If this is your first time setting up a sales commission plan, brace yourself for a lot of fine-tuning.
 That’s natural.
 But give as much time and effort as possible in setting them up realistic.
-Impossible to reach targets will spread a very toxic mood among your sales team members.
+Impossible-to-reach targets will spread a very toxic mood among your sales team members.
 The bottom line?
-Stick to best practices and don’t forget to re-evaluate from time to time.
+Stick to best practices and don’t forget to re-evaluate reguarly.